WF-Attack-and-Defense/wf-tslm/README.md

 As one of the earliest works exploring the intersection of large language models and time series, we sincerely thank the open-source community for supporting our research.
 While we do not plan to make major updates to the main Time-LLM codebase, we still welcome **constructive pull requests** to help maintain and improve it.

-🌟 Please check out our team’s latest research projects listed below.
+🌟 Please check out the referenced research projects listed below.

 1, [**Time-LLM: Time series forecasting by reprogramming large language models**](https://arxiv.org/abs/2310.01728), *arXiv* 2024.